richsoni/richsoni-songs/please-stand-by.md

 title: Please Stand By
 ---

-i made my way down to the love station
+I made my way down to the love station
-got myself a ticket to ride
+Got myself a ticket to ride
-but i was met with procrastination
+But i was met with procrastination
-when the announcer came on the line
+When the announcer came on the line

-please standby
+Please standby
-please standby
+Please standby
-well i aint gonna lie
+Well i aint gonna lie
-theres a delay so please standby
+Theres a delay so please standby

-i asked whats the cause of the delay honey
+I asked whats the cause of the delay honey
-is the engine broke in need of repair
+Is the engine broke in need of repair
-can i assist in any way sugar
+Can i assist in any way sugar
-do you need me to stick my wrench in there
+Do you need me to stick my wrench in there
-all she said was...
+All she said was...

-please standby
+Please standby
-please standby
+Please standby
-well i aint gonna lie
+Well i aint gonna lie
-theres a delay so please standby
+Theres a delay so please standby

-she said this route only has one lane and theres another train stuck on the track
+She said this route only has one lane and theres another train stuck on the track
-i said i feel her pain, i dont mean to complain but when will it be back
+I said i feel her pain, i don't mean to complain but when will it be back
-she said i dont know i cant lie
+She said i don't know i cant lie
-the priorities are high
+The priorities are high
-i really will try
+I really will try
-then i gave her a sigh
+Then i gave her a sigh
-as she looked in my eye
+As she looked in my eye
-and said until then please stand by
+And said until then please stand by

-please standby
+Please standby
-please standby
+Please standby
-well i aint gonna lie
+Well i aint gonna lie
-theres a delay so please standby
+Theres a delay so please standby